Catamaran charter in Croatia

 Most catamarans have 4 to 6 cabins, which means they can comfortably accommodate 8 to 12 people – perfect for your entire family.
 Another advantage is that they are easier to navigate than standard sailing or motor boats.
 A catamaran usually sails faster than a monohull on some points of sail, such as a beam reach and downwind.
 They are a perfect choice for easy-going, comfortable cruise for you and many of your friends and family.

-Catamarans in our offer are available for charter in Croatia but also in the surrounding countries like Slovenia, Italy, Montenegro, Greece and Turkey.
+Catamarans in our offer are available for charter in Croatia but also in the surrounding countries like Slovenia, Italy, Montenegro, Greece as well as other Mediterranean countries.